HenryLoenwind/enderio-wiki/Home.md

 Welcome to the EnderIO Wiki here on GitHub!

-### The Actual Wiki
+### The Wiki
-To view the official wiki, go [here.] (http://wiki.enderio.com) (Very outdated, sorry.)
+This is now the official wiki, the old one was switched off because it was extremely outdated,

 ### Bugs
-If you wish to raise a bug, please raise an issue in the [issue tracker](https://github.com/CrazyPants/EnderIO/issues).
+If you wish to report a bug, please raise an issue in the [issue tracker](https://github.com/CrazyPants/EnderIO/issues).

 Include as much information as you can, including the version of EnderIO and Minecraft.
 The more info the better, if I can't reproduce it, I probably can't fix it.
 Screenshots can/would be very helpful.